Monasterolo21/Monasterolo21/README.md

 ### 🤖 What I'm Currently Working On:

-I'm diligently coding away on my AI research projects at university in Turin, while also developing my startup, Buddywork, which aims to enhance people's wellbeing through innovative tech solutions.
+At the moment y focus is all on my startup [Welbemo](https://www.welbemo.com).
+At Welbemo we try to simplify the wellbeing of the italian companies, in order to make sure that the workers are happy and they can achieve amazing results.

 ### 💼 I'm Looking to Collaborate On:

-I'm on the lookout for like-minded individuals and organizations interested in collaborating on technology-driven wellness initiatives, especially in the AI space that can contribute to the mission of Buddywork.
+I'm on the lookout for like-minded individuals and organizations interested in collaborating on technology-driven wellness initiatives, especially in the AI space that can contribute to the mission of Welbemo.

 ### 🛠 I'm Looking for Help With:

-I'm seeking expertise and guidance in scaling startups, particularly in the wellbeing sector, as I'm passionate about driving Buddywork towards its full potential.
+I'm seeking expertise and guidance in scaling startups, particularly in the wellbeing sector, as I'm passionate about driving Welbemo towards its full potential.

 ### 🏫 I'm Currently Learning: